PostHog/posthog.com/contents/handbook/company/story.md

 Our infra is far more stable and scalable - much more of it runs as code.
 We can now offer EU or US based hosting for our customers' data.

 We're 38 people in lots of countries.
-We're not adding lots of headcount over the next 12 months though, we're staying lean, letting revenue rise rapidly andd
+We're not adding lots of headcount over the next 12 months though, we're staying lean, letting revenue rise rapidly and

 ## Feb 2022: focus on mass adoption